colevandersWands/tintin/README.md

 # Tintin

-Teach someone what these function do and how they work.
+Teach someone what these scripts do and how they work.

 (they're not in any special order)